CSEdelft/FAQ/computer-organisation/assembly.md

 | .ascii | reserves space for a string of text to be stored, *not* automatically terminated by a 0 (NULL ) |
 | .skip n | skips n bytes. useful for defining arrays of data.
 This should normally only be used in the .bss [section](#bss) |

-## sections
+## Sections

-the 4 sections of an assembly program are
+The 4 sections of an assembly program are
 * [.text](#text)
 * [.data](#data)
 * [.bss](#bss)